HippoCampusRobotics/fav_docs/tutorials/lab_workflow.rst

       rosbag record -a -x "(.*)camera(.*)"

    should exclude all topics containing :file:`camera`.
+   You can find more information in our section :ref:`tutorials/recording_rosbags:Recording Data Using Bag Files`.

 #.
 And after all, if nothing is working, a few debugging tips: